 2016: The Boston Marathon.
 No explanation needed!

 2017: Semper Fi 5K.
 A new PR of 20:17!

 It's been an amazing ten years.
 Running has added so much to my life with all of its ups and downs, but mainly ups.
-Hopefully I will be healthy enough to generated another 10 year's worth of data!
+Hopefully I will be healthy enough to generate another 10 year's worth of data discovery!